jweiberg/cop3502/README.md

 Contribute Artwork
 ----------------------
-If you want to make artwork for the game, please visit one of the following links:
+If you want to make artwork for the game please visit one of the following links:

 [https://trac.wildfiregames.com/#Forartists:](https://trac.wildfiregames.com/#Forartists:)